mvolkmann/mvolkmann.github.com/programming/sed-article.md

 ### Grouping and Back References

 Parts of a pattern enclosed in parentheses form a group.
-Matching text is captured and can be used later via back references in the pattern or in a replacement value.
+Matching text is captured and can be used later via "back references" in the pattern or in a replacement value.
 A back reference is a backslash followed by a single digit.